 To emphasise this, we note that the above bound is unchanged under two simple transformations, which ensures dimensional consistency (if it were not, we could perform these operations to obtain a possibly arbitrarily tight bound).
 (1) Scale \(V\); the bound and norm term exactly cancel since we can scale \(\gamma\) by the same amount and obtain the same empirical margin loss.
 (2) Double the width of network, with exact copies of weights in the copy: we can again double \(\gamma\) for a fixed margin loss, while the squared norms also double.

-\paragraph{Proof outline.} The central idea underlying the proof is the construction of a stochastic neural network with \Cref{def:erfnet} as its average.
+\textbf{Proof outline.} The central idea underlying the proof is the construction of a stochastic neural network with \Cref{def:erfnet} as its average.
 We replace the normal distribution of \Cref{eq:germainagg} with a \emph{mixture} of isotropic Gaussians: if the mixture weights are uniform and their means are given by the columns of \(U\) (notated as the set \(\{U_{1;\cdot}, \dots, U_{K; \cdot}\}\)), we note that

 which is directly proportional to one of the output components of the SHEL network \(F\).
 To obtain the final layer weights we multiply the \(\sign\) by a random vector \(\vec{r}\) supported on \(\{+1, -1\}^c\) and re-scale everything to fit the scale of the SHEL network.
-We could instead have used non-uniform mixture weights; this approach is leads to a somewhat different bound (using the \(L_1\) norm for the final layer) for binary classification, examined in \Cref{binary-erfnet-discussion}.

-We note that the above is also sub-Gaussian as it is a bounded random variable for any fixed \(z\).
+We note that the function \(f(x) = \sign(w \cdot x)\) is also sub-Gaussian (for any distribution on \(w\)) as it is a bounded random variable for any fixed \(z\).